This article originally appeared on VICE Germany.

 Some people will do whatever they can to attract attention.
 They'll go on a naked dating show, for example, or stand for an election.
-But others can find themselves at the centre of attention just by going about their day-to-day, whether they like it or not.
-One of those people is Bijan Kaffenberger, who has Tourette's syndrome.
+But others can find themselves at the center of attention just by going about their day, whether they like it or not.
+One of those people is Bijan Kaffenberger, who has Tourette syndrome.

-Tourette's is a neurological disorder that manifests itself in tics – sudden, involuntary movements and sounds.
+Tourette is a neurological disorder that manifests itself in tics—sudden, involuntary movements and sounds.
 The first symptoms, like blinking and twitching, generally start when people affected by it are about six or seven years old.
-Only 10 to 15 percent also have coprolalia, the urge to vocalise swearwords.
-Medication can help reduce the tics, but there's no absolute cure for Tourette's.
+Only 10 to 15 percent also have coprolalia, the urge to vocalize swearwords.
+Medication can help reduce the tics, but there's no absolute cure for Tourette.

-Bijan, 27, was born in Darmstadt and lives in Frankfurt.
-After studying Economics, he now works as a consultant for the Ministry of Economics in the German federal state of Thuringia.
-In his free time, he watches every home game of his favourite football team, SV Darmstadt 98, and hosts a YouTube show called Tourettikette, where he answers viewers' questions about style and etiquette.
+Bijan, 27, was born in Darmstadt, Germany and lives in Frankfurt.
+After studying economics, he now works as a consultant for the Ministry of Economics in the German federal state of Thuringia.
+In his free time, he watches every home game of his favorite soccer team, SV Darmstadt 98, and hosts a YouTube show called Tourettikette, where he answers viewers' questions about style and etiquette.

-I went to see him in Frankfurt and asked him some more questions about what it's like to live with Tourette's.
+I went to see him in Frankfurt and asked him some more questions about what it's like to live with Tourette.

-VICE: Have you ever called someone a name on purpose and then blamed it on your Tourette's?
+VICE: Have you ever called someone a name on purpose and then blamed it on Tourette?

-Have you ever exploit your Tourette's in any other way?
+Have you ever exploited your syndrome in any other way?

-There was a rumour going around that I grope women's breasts, but I really don't.
-I do use my Tourette's sometimes to get out of having to do the dishes, but that's really for the best – I could break everything.
+There was a rumor going around that I grope women's breasts, but I really don't.
+I do use my Tourette sometimes to get out of having to do the dishes, but that's really for the best—I could break everything.
 I once met a girl who I asked to tie my shoelaces.
 She actually did it, and I laughed so hard she finally caught on I was just taking the piss.
 I have no trouble tying my shoelaces.

-If I'm relaxed and can let myself go I don't have as many tics.
-It would be terrible if oral sex wasn't an option for people with Tourette's.
+If I'm relaxed and can let myself go, I don't have as many tics.
+It would be terrible if oral sex wasn't an option for people with Tourette.
 Generally, it doesn't get in the way of sex at all.

 Should I stay away from you when you're holding a knife?

 I love cooking, but I'm not comfortable holding sharp knives.
-You won't be the only one in danger, though – my tics will most likely move the knife towards myself in ways I can't control.
+You won't be the only one in danger, though—my tics will most likely move the knife toward myself in ways I can't control.
 I trust myself and have a good sense of my own body, but I'm still scared I might hurt somebody.
-I've never accidentally stabbed anyone, but I have accidentally burnt someone with a cigarette butt.
-There aren't any laws that people with Tourette's can't drive, but I think I'd be a danger to myself and the world around me if I got behind the wheel.
+I've never accidentally stabbed anyone, but I have accidentally burned someone with a cigarette butt.
+There aren't any laws that people with Tourette can't drive, but I think I'd be a danger to myself and the world around me if I got behind the wheel.
 I couldn't do that to my grandmother.
-She's a really nice lady who always worries about me – she thought it was already too dangerous for me to ride a bicycle [laughs].
+She's a really nice lady who always worries about me—she thought it was already too dangerous for me to ride a bicycle [laughs].

-What was your worst experience caused by Tourette's like?
+What was your worst experience caused by Tourette like?

 Bijan in one of his Tourettikette videos